datakund/youtube-api-datakund/Docs/source/set_playback_speed.rst

 **************************************************
-Play Pause Video
+Set Playback Speed
 **************************************************
-It play or pause the video playing currently on browser.
+It sets the playback speed passed in ``speed`` in the video currently playing on browser.

 **body**: returns data